 It’s possible to sell a home without losing your mind.
 We’ve put together this simple guided walk through that you can use to go step-by-step through the entire process of preparing your home for sale.

-Back Up a Bit: Let’s Do a Little Market Research
+Back Up: Let’s Do Some Market Research

 A house can’t go up on the market without a reasonable asking price.